 Using chatbots in retail can cut the response and interaction times via phone and social media channels.
 By delegating some tasks usually carried out by human assistants to customer service chatbots, businesses and people could save a potential $11.5 billion and 2.5 billion hours by 2023.
 So no, bots are not about to replace people — they are about to make their work easier and more interesting.

 Chatbots are automated

 Basically, a chatbot is a chat application that makes decisions based on a set of rules.
-A bot can automatically respond on the go, gather data, and send users the relevant messages based on their behaviors.
+A bot can automatically respond on the go, gather data, and send users the relevant messages based on their behaviours.
 People can do this too.
 It’s just that bots do it faster, and on an ongoing basis.

-Chatbots are about personalization
+Chatbots are about personalisation

 For example, shopping cart abandonment is a headache for many marketers.
 If customers abandon their carts, a Viber bot reminds them about goods they didn’t buy.
 Or after the purchase, a chatbot can recommend similar items or send an offer based on the customer information.
 Or it can send coupons and time-limited discounts.
 This feature is amazingly powerful, and the possibilities are endless!

 Messenger bots allow brands to have two-way conversations at scale and collect the information needed to create a unique retail experience.

 There are two ways of collecting user information: active and passive.

 The active way means directly asking questions.
 For instance, a bot might ask a person about their age or gender, tag this information, and use it in future conversations.